semelyanov86/easywords/README.md

 - Choose language you want to learn.
 - See statistics and analytics data.
 Monitor your progress.
 - Cross platform with PWA support.
+- Manage most popular words.
+If user do not want to create words manually, he can import most popular words from samples table

 ## Running Tests